 Intellectual property (IP) isn't only about patents and inventions.
-IP can also include your brand assets, such as company name, logo and product or service tagline.
-Think Google, Coca-Cola and Nike's 'Just Do It'.
-These brand assets can and should be protected by trade marking.
+IP can also include your brand assets, such as company name, logo, product or service name or your business tagline.
+You can protect these assets by using trade marks.

 1. What is a trade mark?

-To protect your brand, it is vitally important that you select or create a trade mark that is unique, meets the criteria for registration and is legally protectable.
-There are no rules on what makes a successful trade mark, but here's a selection of tips to help you with selecting a strong mark.
+Not all marks make good trade marks.
+Your mark should be unique, suitable for registration and legal protection.
+There are no rules on what makes a successful trade mark, but we've put together some tips to help you - see selecting a strong mark.

 You don't have to register a trade mark to use it.
-However, without registration, you will not have exclusive right to use, license and sell your mark.
-You may also be unable to prevent others from using your mark, or one similar to yours, for comparable goods and services.
-Put simply, if you don’t register your trade mark, someone else may.
-Read about benefits of trade mark registration.
+However, registration will give you exclusive rights to use, license and sell your mark.
+It will also give you the right to prevent others from using your mark, or one similar to yours, for comparable goods and services.
+Learn about the benefits of trade mark registration.

-A registered trade mark is a legal right to exclusively use your mark on the particular goods and services for which you have registered it.
-This right is territorial.
-This means that it only extends to the country or the particular geographical area in which you have registered your mark.
+A registered trade mark gives you the legal right to exclusively use your mark on the particular goods and services for which you have registered it.
+This right is territorial and extends only to the country or the geographical area in which you have registered it.
 Find out how to register a trade mark.

 Once you register your trade mark, it will be valid for ten years.
 Once that term is up, you can renew your trade mark indefinitely in ten years periods if you pay the renewal fees on time.
 Find out how to renew your trade mark registration.

-If you export your goods and services, or plan to grow your business in international markets, you should think about registering a trade mark outside the UK.
+If you export goods and services abroad, or plan to grow your business in international markets, you should think about registering a trade mark outside the UK.